donaldonana/data/README.md

-Data set easily accessible via the Pandas library from Google colab or any other working environment.
+Data set easily accessible via the Pandas library from Google colab or any other remote working environment.